atsushi-cs/atsushi-cs/README.md

 - [LinkedIn](https://linkedin.com/in/allantsay)

 ## ⚡ Fun fact
-I'm a director of Cal Raijin Taiko ⚡⚡⚡ Go Bears!
+I was a director of Cal Raijin Taiko ⚡⚡⚡ Go Bears!